-- CBP will continue to advise the IPR Working Group of updates on the automation of the detention and seizure process. - CBP will work with the IPR Working Group to gather more detailed feedback and further discuss the feasibility of CBP implementing the recommendations above.
+- CBP will continue to: - Advise the IPR Process Modernization Working Group of progress made to update the automation of the detention and seizure process. - Work with the IPR Process Modernization Working Group to gather more detailed feedback and further discuss the feasibility of CBP implementing the recommendations above.

-Submitted by: Christopher Mabelitini, Trade Policy and Programs, Office of Trade Date: November 2, 2023
+Submitted by: Christopher Mabelitini, Trade Policy and Programs, Office of Trade Date: January 31, 2024